Letmego1st/Node.js-Challenge-Readme-Generator/README.md

 ## Test

-To run test enter node index.js
+To run a test enter node index.js

 ## Email

-The following email will be used for contact purposes: imalways1st@me.com
+The follwoing email will be used for contact purposes: imalways1st@me.com

 ## license